rus-malogulko/stream-files-sender/README.md

 # stream-files-sender

-The purpose of this repo to show the simplicity of stream approach.
+The purpose of this repo to show the simplicity of stream approach over http protocol.

 ## Background